-A kidney function blood test is a blood test which checks that the kidneys are working properly.
+A kidney function blood test is a blood test that checks your kidneys are working properly.

-- A kidney function blood test usually measures the level of urea, creatinine, and certain dissolved salts in the blood.
+- A kidney function blood test usually measures the level of urea, creatinine, and certain dissolved salts (electrolytes) in your blood.

-- The test is done to find out if your kidneys are working normally, to check if your kidney disease is changing, to find out if medicines that you take is causing kidney damage, and to check for severe dehydration.
+- The test is done to check for a number of aspects of kidney functioning, such as whether they are working normally, your kidney disease is changing, any medicines are causing damage or to check for severe dehydration.

-- To perform a kidney function test, a blood sample is drawn from a vein in the arm, and collected in a tube.
+- To perform a kidney function test, a blood sample is drawn from a vein in your arm and collected in a tube.
 This tube is sent to the laboratory for analysis.

 What is a kidney function blood test?